Rohan-Joseph-2002/sudoku-solver-java/README.md

 This application can be used by anyone with an interest in sudoku but needs help in solving a sudoku board.
-This application serves to check whether a solvable, as well as outputting the solved board for the user.
+This application serves to check whether a solvable, as well as displaying the solved board for the user.

 *Cheers, Rohan Joseph*